 4 Tips for Stress Free Running

-It might sound hokey, but regular meditation can make a world of difference when it comes to anxiety and stress levels.
+It might sound hokey, but regular meditation (and especially pre race) can make a world of difference when it comes to anxiety and stress levels.
 Far from simply being a hippie’s favorite pastime, meditation helps train your body to relax in conditions where it would normally tense up.
 It even helps your blood pressure.

 2. Practice Breathing

 This is one that seems pretty obvious at face value; I mean, we all know how to breathe, right?
 Well, yes and no.

 With or without meditation, simple breathing exercises are a stellar supplement to any running regimen.
 Odds are, if you are reading this then you already have a fully functional set of lungs and know how to use them.
 The trouble is, when your body encounters stress, whether the physical stress of hard exercise or the mental stress of an upcoming race, it sends your respiratory system into overdrive.

 This manifests as a lot of short, shallow breaths that deliver tiny doses of oxygen through your system very quickly, but don’t allow your body to extract all the O2 it needs to function well.
 The result: lightheadedness and fatigue.